-Proposals should have regard to the presence of the adjoining business use adjoining the northern boundary of the site and must include appropriate measures to mitigate the existing and potential operational impacts of that business use on occupiers of the residential development in line with the agent of change principle and to ensure satisfactory living conditions can be achieved without detriment to the operation of the pre-existing business use.
+Regard to ETN3 Dark Skies policy would be supported.
+In addition, proposals should have regard to the presence of the adjoining business use adjoining the northern boundary of the site and should include appropriate measures to mitigate the existing operational impacts of that business on occupiers of the development.